-- 1. 360° from Leicester Lane north to the Langtons and south to Bowden Ridge The southern vista includes the important open country separating Bowden from Harborough; - 2.
-From Green Lane, from northwest to east, i.e. from the high ground of Kibworth Ridge to Upper Green; - 3.
-180° panorama south from Main Street to the rising land of Bowden Ridge, where very well preserved ridge and furrow can be seen clearly; - 4.
-From Welham Road/Sutton Road junction northwards, west to east, including Nether Green and a large paddock: characteristic Great Bowden scene linking the built environment with historic open spaces; and - 5.
-From Dingley Road southeast over the Welland valley floodplain to the river, This has been undeveloped boundary land for at least 11 centuries.
+- 1. South of Leicester Lane to Bowden Ridge; - 2.
+180° panorama south from Main Street to the rising land of Bowden Ridge, where very well preserved ridge and furrow can be seen clearly; and - 3.
+From Welham Road/Sutton Road junction northwards, west to east, including Nether Green and a large paddock: a characteristic Great Bowden scene linking the built environment with historic open spaces.